Provinces of Burkina Faso

 • HASC: Hierarchical administrative subdivision codes.

-• ISO: Province codes from ISO 3166-2.
-For full identification in a
+• ISO: Region codes from ISO 3166-2.
+For full identification in a global context, prefix

-Areas were calculated by dividing the province population by population density, and will not generally be accurate to more than three places.
+Populations and areas were calculated by adding the figures for the component secondary subdivisions.
+Their areas, in turn, were calculated by dividing the province population by population density (source [1]), and will not generally be accurate to more than three places.

 Further subdivisions: